DFE-Digital/fh-family-experience-design-history/app/posts/2022-09-22-mvp-version1.md

 We hope this will help users pick one search or the other and be able to find the information they need.
 We will see how this goes in user testing soon.

+### How we added caveats

+We decided to test how users will respond to some caveats on the search pages, under the 'Enter postcode' boxes.
+For example, the caveats on the search page for services and groups reads:

+'As this service is new, not all local authority services will be listed.
+If there are no services or groups listed in your area, you will be signposted to your council website.
+Some services are only available to local residents.'

+### How we drafted the content for listings

+We already had an existing user journey focused on infant feeding.
+We added a second user journey for testing, where the user searches for help with a child's behaviour and sees a new listings page with services for behaviour support.

+The content used for all the directory listings in the prototype so far is sourced from desk research into Salford's actual family hubs and services wherever possible.

+In some cases, we have had to simplify information for MVP.
+For example, where in real life there is only an online contact form or no email address to contact a service, we have made up a dummy email address.
+Or where a service takes place in real life across a complex range of locations, online and offline, at different times and in different ways, we have made up simpler dummy information - as we can only display one address and 'service' for each listing at this time.

+Where Salford doesn't appear to offer something we think users might reasonably expect to find in a search result during testing, we have made up a service based on what another LA family hub offers - for example, a behaviour support workshop for parents - using dummy contact details.

 ### Other updates we have made

 We have: